Usually the procedure we follow in case of apps:

 Going for an App Subscription model proves one of the best tactics to generate handsome monthly revenue through apps.

-But the factors like engagement rate with the customers, quality content, cross-platform messaging and many more remain a matter of concern for conversions where each Mobile Application Development Company is scratching its head.
+But the factors like engagement rate with the customers, quality content, cross-platform messaging and many more remain a matter of concern for conversions where companies providing App Development Services is scratching its head.

 I have provided a few details about the important factors that boost up the in-app subscription sales to the users.
 If you have anything in mind that I might have missed out, kindly share in the comments below.